enockjamin01/autocode/README.md

 Special characters are converted to texts and then are tokenized and is reversed back to symbols after prediction.

+## Training for other languages

+This model can be trained for other languages just by creating code snippets of the respective language CSV file like [dataset.csv](https://github.com/enockjamin01/autocode/blob/main/dataset.csv) file

 ## Modules to install

 ```bash